 Seen throughout California wine country, this full-service company operates not only the familiar motor coaches, but also vehicles from hybrid sedans to stretch limos.
 Your ultimate large party and corporate group transportation, Pure Luxury puts together customized private tours.

 Experience wine country in a jeep—good weather hopefully included!
+Explore gently rolling back roads in a customized 4-wheel drive cowboy limo, on a fun and educational adventure.

 An antique-styled alternative to the luxury bus, the Wine Trolley operates a hand-built replica of an 1890s San Francisco cable car for groups up to 28, and daily tours through the Sonoma Valley area.
-Get on at Sonoma Plaza, visit four wineries, and have a picnic lunch by local gourmet favorite restaurant girl & the fig.
+Get on at Sonoma Plaza, visit four wineries, and have a picnic lunch by local gourmet favorite restaurant the girl & the fig.

 There is so much great food and wine on offer in Sonoma County, active visitors might want to consider a six-day luxury bicycle tour with Getaway Adventures to help work it off.
 Fully supported, but with challenging ride options that include parts of Levi Leipheimer’s Gran Fondo route, the ride includes meals, baggage transportation and, of course, great Sonoma County wine.